Street Elotes with

 • In a bowl, whisk together the crema, mayonnaise, Mole powder, garlic lime zest and lime juice.
 Add salt as needed.
 Set aside.

-• Coat each ear of corn completely with the crema mixture.
+• Coat each ear of corn completely with butter, and crema mixture.
 Sprinkle or roll in crumbled cojita cheese.
 Sprinkle on Mole powder to liberally season the corn.
 Squeeze on lime juice to taste.

 • Enjoy!